 - Don't worry - most people do sports as normal while taking citalopram.

 Your weight can be affected by citalopram

 - Citalopram can cause people to lose weight when they first start talking it.
-You tend to lose more weight if you are heavier to begin with.

 - It is very difficult to know how it will affect each person who takes it but if you start to have problems with your weight while taking citalopram talk to your doctor or your pharmacist about this.